-Steward runs on a modern version of Windows Server, with modest hardware requirements.
+Steward runs on both Windows and Linux servers, with modest hardware requirements, giving you the flexibility you need.
 Some customers may elect to have braXos supply a physical server, but customers are free to supply their own dedicated server, either physical or virtual.

 Q4.
-Who installs Steward?
+Who installs Steward 3.0?
 Who composes the integrations?

 Unless specifically requested otherwise, a braXos deployment engineer installs Steward and composes the integrations on the customer’s behalf.
 Customers only need to supply their requirements, participate in acceptance testing, and provide access to the Steward server — braXos is a TeamViewer corporate customer but can use whatever the organizational standard for remote access is.